threefoldtech/info_grid/src/documentation/faq/faq.md

 * Power state
   * this is a field that only exists on GraphQL, and it's the self reported power state of the node.
 This only goes to "down" if the node shut itself down at request of the Farmerbot.

-### I do not remember the name (ThreeFold 3bot ID) associated with my seed phrase on the ThreeFold Connect app.
-Can I recover my TF Connect app account with only the seed phrase and not the name (3bot ID) associated with it?

-If you forgot the name associated with your seed phrase on the TF Connect app, you can always create a new identity (ThreeFold 3bot ID) and import your wallet using the old seed phrase.

-Since the Connect App is also used for identity and authentication, you need both the name (3bot ID) and seed phrase to fully recover your account.
-The wallet is only linked to the seed phrase and not the name (3bot ID).

 # USERS FAQ